Authentic Fire Dancers

-The grand finale for Polynesian revues and luaus, the thrilling fireknife dancer astounds audiences with dazzling displays of athleticism, fire and danger.
-Taking his inspiration from the Samoan warrior, the fireknife dancer is the highlight of the show, twirling, tossing, catching and throwing a flaming machete at breathtaking speeds.
+The grand finale for Polynesian revues and luaus, the thrilling fire dancers (fireknife dancers) astound audiences with dazzling displays of athleticism, fire and danger.
+Taking his inspiration from the Samoan warrior, the fire dancer is the highlight of the show, twirling, tossing, catching and throwing a flaming machete at breathtaking speeds.

 Resembling a baton, the fireknife itself, called “nifo oti,” replicates an ancient Samoan weapon that features a 14-inch blade with a hook on the end.
 To add fire, both ends are wrapped with Kevlar or a cotton towel tied with wire, then soaked in camp kerosene (white gas), which burns cleanly and vaporizes quickly.
 Before the addition of fire, the traditional Samoan knife dancer portrayed the movements of the warrior at battle.
 The custom eventually evolved into performance art, with the fire dancer slicing objects in mid-air.

 If your event is moved inside due to inclement weather or you are not permitted to have fire at the event, our fire dancers can use LED lighting that provides just as much excitement and entertainment!

 A Deeper Dive into the History of Fire Dancers…

 The tradition of fire dancing in Hawaii, often referred to as “Fire Knife Dance” or “Ailao Afi,” is a mesmerizing and daring art form that is deeply rooted in the culture and history of the Hawaiian islands.
 This practice, which involves skilled performers twirling flaming knives or other fire props, has evolved over centuries and has become an iconic symbol of Hawaii.